 Ponytail Falls, Tully

 Located along the Tully River, you have two ways to reach the beautiful Ponytail Falls – Drive or raft.
 If you’re driving, follow the river downstream from Cardstone Weir and look out for the number 11 painted on the road.
-If you’re taking the more adrenaline-pumping approach, book a full-day white-water rafting tour with Raging Thunder Adventures and admire the falls as you tuck into a BBQ lunch on the embankment overlooking this single drop waterfall between rapids.
+If you’re taking the more adrenaline-pumping approach, book a white-water rafting tour with Raging Thunder and admire the falls as you tuck into a BBQ lunch on the embankment overlooking this single drop waterfall between rapids.